Sarissa: History of use

-The invention of the sarissa is credited to Philip II, father of Alexander the Great.
-Philip drilled his soldiers to use these pikes with two hands.
-By the end of Philip's reign the previously fragile northern Greek kingdom of Macedon controlled the whole of Greece and Thrace.

-Alexander used the sarissa armed phalanx in across Asia, conquering Egypt, Persia and the Pauravas (northwest India).
+The adoption of the sarissa by the Macedonian infantry is usually credited to Philip II, father of Alexander the Great.
+Alexander used the sarissa armed phalanx in his wars across Asia, where he conquered Asia Minor, Persian Egypt, the Persian Empire's homelands in Babylonia and Persia, and the Pauravas (northwest India).
 The sarissa-wielding phalanxes were vital in every early battle, including the pivotal Battle of Gaugamela where the Persian king's scythe chariots were utterly destroyed by the phalanx, supported by the combined use of companion cavalry and peltasts (javelineers).
 During his later campaigning, Alexander gradually reduced the importance of the phalanx and the sarissa, as he modified his combined use of arms to incorporate Asian weapons and troops, not specifically trained in Macedonian battle tactics.

-The sarissa remained the core of Hellenistic, and especially Diadochi armies.
+The sarissa remained the core of Hellenistic armies of the Diadochi successor states to Alexander's empire.

+The word remained in use throughout the Byzantine years to sometimes describe the long spears of their own infantry.
+Long pikes would eventually come back into vogue due to changing circumstances in the late medieval and early modern period (~1300–1700); scholars of military history have used reports of how Swiss mercenaries, German Landsknecht, and English and Irish pikemen fought to analyze how the similar Macedonian sarissa was likely used.
+In his 1521 book The Art of War, Niccolo Machiavelli wrote that "I conjecture that a Macedonian Phalanx was nothing else than a battalion of Swiss is today, who have all their strength and power in their pikes."
+Preserved English pikes from this period tend to be 5.6 to 5.9 m long, and there are reports of pikes as long as 6.7 m.
+These reports suggest that usage of such long pikes by the Macedonians was plausible and militarily viable.